-People adopted after that date can choose whether to speak to someone or not.
+People adopted on, or after, 18 December 1987 can choose whether to speak to someone or not.
 However, this gives the person an opportunity to talk things over as well as get some facts before they begin the process.

-To obtain a copy of your birth entry which will give details of your natural mother, complete the application form and send it to the General Register Office.
+To obtain a copy of your birth entry which will give details of your natural mother, complete the application form and send it to the General Register Office for Northern Ireland.